neonexus/sails-react-bootstrap-webpack/README.md

 **FINAL WARNING: DO NOT RELY ON THE MASTER BRANCH!**

 # v3.0.0-beta Warning
-Moving from v5 -> v6 of the [React Router](https://reactrouter.com/) is a serious undertaking (see the [the v5 -> v6 migration guide](https://reactrouter.com/docs/en/v6/upgrading/v5)).
+Moving from v5 -> v6 of the [React Router](https://reactrouter.com/) is a serious undertaking (see [the v5 -> v6 migration guide](https://reactrouter.com/docs/en/v6/upgrading/v5)).

-While basic features have been upgraded to the new standard of the new React Router, there are still some quarks while developing...
+While basic features have been upgraded to the new standard of the new React Router, there are still some quirks while developing...
 When the assets are built for remote use (`npm run build` or `npm run build:dev`), everything works as expected; however, when working with the auto-reloading Webpack dev server, if you don't start from a "root" path (like "/admin" or "/main"), and refresh a path like "/admin/dashboard", things will not render.

 I'm still working on a fix for this.

 If you would like to use v5 of React Router, make sure you are cloning [v2 of this repo](https://github.com/neonexus/sails-react-bootstrap-webpack/tree/v2.0.0).

-## Currently setup with
+## Current Dependencies
 * [Sails](https://sailsjs.com/) **v1**
 * [React](https://reactjs.org/) **v18**
 * [React Router](https://reactrouter.com/) **v6**